tytso/xfstests-bld/Documentation/kvm-xfstests.md

 ## Setup and configuration

-The configuration file for kvm-xfstests is found in the kvm-xfstests directory and is named config.
-You can edit this file directly, but the better thing to do is to place override values in ~/.config/kvm-xfstests or in kvm-xfstests/config.custom.
-Please look at the kvm-xfstests/config file to see the shell variables you can set.
+The configuration file for kvm-xfstests is found in the kvm-xfstests directory and is named config.kvm.
+You can edit this file directly, but the better thing to do is to place override values in ~/.config/kvm-xfstests.
+Please look at the kvm-xfstests/config.kvm file to see the shell variables you can set.

 Perhaps the most important configuration variable to set is KERNEL.
 This should point at the default location for the kernel that qemu